kamiazya/connectable-io/DESIGN.md

 - **Plugin System**

-  At the heart of Pluggable IO's extensibility is its plugin system.
+  At the heart of Connectable IO's extensibility is its plugin system.
   By abstracting functionalities into plugins, new storage solutions or protocols can be added without altering the core system.

 - **Unified Interfaces**